pablohirafuji/elm-markdown/README.md

 You can customize how each markdown element is rendered.
 The following examples demonstrate how to do it.

-- Example of rendering all links with `target=_blank` if does not start with a specific string.
+- Example of rendering all links with `target="_blank"` if does not start with a specific string.
 [Demo](https://pablohirafuji.github.io/elm-markdown/examples/CustomLinkTag.html) / [Code](https://github.com/pablohirafuji/elm-markdown/blob/master/examples/CustomLinkTag.elm)
 - Example of rendering all images using `figure` and `figcaption`.
 [Demo](https://pablohirafuji.github.io/elm-markdown/examples/CustomImageTag.html) / [Code](https://github.com/pablohirafuji/elm-markdown/blob/master/examples/CustomImageTag.elm)